 Your child is guaranteed to have siblings.
 Many women have memories of happy childhoods and close relationships with siblings — or felt a significant lack of that in their own lives.
 Whatever the reason, it’s normal to feel strongly about whether or not your child has siblings.
 If a couple is adopting for the first time, there is, of course, no guarantee that they will have another child after this adoption.
 If the couple already has other kiddos, though, you know your child will grow up in a home with playmates and (eventually) built-in best friends!

 If you’re interested in placing your child with a large, loving family with other brothers and sisters, you can use this tool to begin searching through the adoptive families that work with American Adoptions.
-To talk with an adoption specialist about what else you envision for your baby — where they should live, what values are important to you, etc. — please call 1-800-ADOPTION at any time.
+To get connected with an adoption specialist about what else you envision for your baby — where they should live, what values are important to you, etc. — call 1-800-ADOPTION today.

 Having trouble finding the perfect adoptive family online?
 Don’t be discouraged.
 American Adoptions is currently working with many adoptive families at all stages of the process — and not all of them are currently listed on our website.
 In addition, we work with a nationwide network of other adoption professionals that can help us conduct a wider search for exactly the family you’re looking for.